top of page

 WHY BECOME A CHURCH MEMBER?

-We believe that church membership is biblical.
-Early believers clearly had an understanding of who was part of their community and who was not (Acts 2:41-47, Acts 6:3).
-And throughout the letters written by Paul, we see him writing to specific communities of believers.
-Together, then, these believers addressed problems in their communities and worked together to make disciples as Jesus commanded (Matthew 28:19-20).
-Their commitment to one another also acted as a witness of Christian transformation to their cultures and contexts.
+We believe church membership is biblical.
+In the early church, believers clearly identified who was part of their community and who was not (Acts 2:41-47, Acts 6:3).
+Paul’s letters were addressed to specific groups of believers who worked together to make disciples, solve challenges, and live out their faith (Matthew 28:19-20).
+Their commitment to one another served as a powerful witness of Christian transformation to the world around them.

-Becoming a church member today follows in that tradition by making a distinct commitment to Christ and His people through the local church.
-You become a church member because doing so helps you follow Jesus.
-It means you join a family of like-minded believers who will pray for you, celebrate with you and live life with you.
-It also gives you an opportunity to grow spiritually as you cooperate with other parts of the body of Christ (1 Corinthians 12).
-Just as each part of our body plays a unique role, each church member has something special to give.
+Becoming a church member today follows that same tradition.
+It is a distinct commitment to Christ and His people through the local church.
+Membership isn’t just about attending—it’s about belonging.
+As a member, you gain a spiritual family that will pray for you, support you, and walk through life with you.
+You also grow spiritually as you serve alongside others, using your unique gifts to build up the body of Christ (1 Corinthians 12).
+Just as each part of the body has a role, every member of the church has something valuable to offer.

-At Mountain View, leadership positions are reserved for church members.
-Members can also participate in church life by voting on deacon selections and other church decisions at business meetings.
-And because we want to make sure that the members of our church family are cared for, each new member is entrusted to a deacon, who regularly checks in and helps with needs that arise.
+At Mountain View, membership also comes with opportunities to lead and participate in key decisions.
+Leadership positions are reserved for members, and members can vote on deacon selections and other church matters at business meetings.
+We also ensure that every member is cared for—each new member is entrusted to a deacon who regularly checks in and offers support as needs arise.

 HOW DO YOU BECOME A MEMBER AT MVBC?